skynet-guide/docs/docs/help/faq.md

       Goldshell HS3/HS3-SE/HS5
     </code>
   </pre>
-  You can check their estimated earnings <a href="https://www.blakemining.com/">here</a>.
+  You can check their estimated earnings <a target="_blank" rel="noopener noreferrer" href="ps://www.blakemining.com/">here</a>.
   <br><br>
-  The original GPU mining software "Marlin", coincidentally, was updated to be compatible with the Blake2B-Sia variant and can be downloaded from the <a href="https://github.com/SiaMining/marlin/releases/tag/v1.1.0">Github source</a>.
+  The original GPU mining software "Marlin", coincidentally, was updated to be compatible with the Blake2B-Sia variant and can be downloaded from the <a target="_blank" rel="noopener noreferrer" href="ps://github.com/SiaMining/marlin/releases/tag/v1.1.0">Github source</a>.
 However, please keep in mind that even an RTX 2080Ti will only generate less than 2SC per-day at the current difficulty level and is continuing to drop lower.
   <br><br>
   If you would like to earn Siacoin by mining with your GPU, we recommend mining another coin or using a service like NiceHash and converting from a more profitable coin to Siacoin
 </details>